Moh2700/gym/README.md

 Nutrition, rest, and mindset are just as important.
 That’s why we encourage a holistic approach — combining effective training programs with healthy eating habits and proper recovery.
 Our certified trainers and nutrition advisors are here to guide you, motivate you, and make sure your fitness journey is safe and enjoyable.

 At Feel Good Gym, we’re not just helping you get fit — we’re helping you build a stronger, healthier version of yourself.

+# Gym User Story

+As a gym member I want view the available gym membership plans offered by the Feel Good Gym in order to choose the best one for me.
+View the gym's schedule that I can plan my visits to the gym.
+Choose the right trainers for my projected goals for my training.
+Read people testimonials or reviews so that I can make my own decision to suit my needs.
+View gym classes and book gym instructor.
+Contact the gym easily via a form so that I can ask questions.
+View photos and videos of the gym so that I can get a feel and a sense of the gym environment suitable for me.

+# Gym User Nutrition Story (Not implemented at this stage)

+As a gym member, I want to view my daily meals and see how they align with my fitness goals (e.g., muscle gain, fat loss, maintenance).
+Make proper decisions regarding my food diet to improve my performance and results in the gym.

+# Gym Nutritionist Story (Not implemented at this stage)

+As a gym nutritionist, I want to view my clients daily meals and see how they align with their fitness program.
+Create and assign meal plans to individual clients that includes calories, meal timing and varieties.
+View client meal profiles such as goals, preferences and allergies.
+Send client reports about their nutrition activities.

+# Gym Instructor Story (Not implemented at this stage)

+As a gym instructor member I want to view my class schedule so that I can manage my time.
+View who is registered for my classes so that I can prepare my classes accordingly.
+Update my program and specialties so that members know what I can offer.
+Track client progress so that I can provide better guidance.
+Send messages or updates to my clients to keep them engagged in the process

+# Gym Admin Story (Not implemented at this stage)

+As an gym admin I want to manage membership plans and pricing so that I can adjust them as needed.
+View all bookings and cancellations so I can manage gym capacity.
+Add, remove instructors to keep the site up-to-date.
+Generate reports on user activities and revenus that we can track performance.
+Manage website content, offers and announcements easily.

+# Gym User Payment Story (Not implemented at this stage)

+As a gym user I want to pay for my membership online so that I can save time.
+Update my update my payment method so that my membership renews automatically.
+View payment history and invoices so that I can track financial expenditure in the gym.

 ## Features